yyu233/StudyNote/Spring/@Componentvs@Configuratoin.md

 2)Here if Config class annotated with @component , than a() method will be called once but b() method will be called twice .

 Problem in (2) :- since we have noticed the problem with @compenent annotation .
-This second configuration (2) is totally incorrect because spring will create a singleton bean of A, but B will obtain another instance of A which is out of the spring context control.
+This second configuration (2) is totally incorrect because spring will create a singleton bean of A, but B will obtain another instance of A **which is out of the spring context control**.

 Solution :- we can use @autowired annotation with @component annotation inside Config class .
 ```